-- Upload Prep Week Agenda task: The Prep Week Agenda task is due 4 weeks before Prep Week and should be completed by the vp: membership.
-This task helps you plan and execute a successful Prep Week. - Pre-recruitment Call task: The Pre-Recruitment Call task is due 2 weeks before primary recruitment and should be completed by the director of primary recruitment or vp: membership following your Pre-Recruitment Call with your RCRS/CRC/NCRC.
+- Upload Prep Week Agenda: The Prep Week Agenda task is due 4 weeks before Prep Week and should be completed by the vp: membership.
+This task helps you plan and execute a successful Prep Week. - Primary Recruitment Planning Task: The Pre-Recruitment Call task is due 2 weeks before primary recruitment and should be completed by the director of primary recruitment or vp: membership following your Pre-Recruitment Call with your RCRS/CRC/NCRC.
 This task helps you prepare for and execute a successful primary recruitment.
-Use the Pre-Recruitment Call Agenda to upload in the field indicated below. - Primary Recruitment Planning task: The Pre-Recruitment Call task is due 2 weeks before primary recruitment and should be completed by the director of primary recruitment or vp: membership following your Pre-Recruitment Call with your RCRS/CRC/NCRC.
-This task helps you prepare for and execute a successful primary recruitment.
-Use the Pre-Recruitment Call Agenda to upload into Anchorbase after your call with your RCRS/CRC/NCRC. - Reporting Recruitment Panhellenic Total task: The Panhellenic Total Statistics task is due 7 days after Total is reset during a term (twice an academic year) and should be completed by the vp: Panhellenic or vp: membership.
+Use the Pre-Recruitment Call Agenda to upload into Anchorbase after your call with your RCRS/CRC/NCRC. - Panhellenic Total Statistics: The Panhellenic Total Statistics task is due 7 days after total is reset during a term (twice an academic year) and should be completed by the vp: Panhellenic or vp: membership.
 This task helps you determine if you need to recruit more women through COB/Informal recruitment.
-You may need to consult your Fraternity/Sorority Advisor to obtain this information.
+You may need to consult your Fraternity/Sorority Advisor to obtain this information